RaymoZou/linked-out/README.md

 # LinkedOut
-A replication of the popular LinkedIn social media website created using React and Firease.
+A replication of the popular LinkedIn social media website created using React and Firebase.

 ## Core Features
 - User login with Google authentication